spritecan01/Just-Dance-Now-Archives/README.md

 Compiled by: wii sports bowling ball and CamiCami

 The files are in .zip format.
 Some are in Bluestar format, while others are in Bundle format, ready for modding.
-Tools for converting Bluestar to Bundle, and vice-versa are also in this respository
+Tools for converting Bluestar to Bundle, and vice-versa are also in this repository.

 Enjoy ~!!